instructor-ai/instructor-go/README.md

 )
 ```

+## LLM Providers

+Instructor Go supports the following LLM provider APIs:
+* OpenAI
+* Anthropic
+* Cohere

+### Usage (Token Counts)

+These provider APIs include usage data (input and output token counts) in their responses, which Instructor Go captures and returns in the response object.

+Usage is summed for retries.
+If multiple requests are needed to get a valid response, the usage from all requests is summed and returned.

 ## Example

 As shown in the example below, by adding extra metadata to each struct field (via `jsonschema` tag) we want the model to be made aware of: